 Reviewing a regional office exemption

-(a) Subject to this clause 5.6, the AER may, in its absolute discretion and at any time, vary or revoke a DNSP’s exemption from the staff and / or office sharing restrictions conferred by clauses 4.2.1(b)(iii) and 4.2.2(b)(iii) of this Guideline, as long as it has given the DNSP at least 40 days’ notice that it is considering doing so.
+(a) Subject to this clause 5.6, the AER may, in its absolute discretion and at any time, vary or revoke a DNSP’s exemption from the staff and / or office sharing restrictions conferred by clauses 4.2.1(b)iii. and 4.2.2(b)iii. of this Guideline, as long as it has given the DNSP at least 40 days’ notice that it is considering doing so.

 (b) In deciding whether to vary or revoke an exemption under this clause 5.6, the AER: